 First, drag and drop the DBConnection, DBCommit, and DBInput to establish a SQL Server Connection.
 Next, we selected the Customers table from the metadata.

-Next, drag the Talend tRepalce from palette to job design.
-As you can see from the below tooltip, tReplace replaces and expression with another one.
+Next, drag the Talend tRepalce replace data from the palette to the job design.
+As you can see from the below tooltip, tReplace replaces an expression with another one.

 Please connect the DBInput main row to tReplace.
 Mostly, the input columns will sync with the tReplace.
 If that is not the case, click on the Sync columns button.